-We will schedule 1.5 hours to sit down with your team and review all your project needs and desired outcomes.
-We can then determine if the Lightning Lab GovTech programme is a good fit for your Project and help you craft the best Project submission.
+We can schedule a time to sit down with your team and review all your project needs and desired outcomes.

-After a workshop, we can spend another 1-2 hours with your team to help determine the problem and target market for your project.
-We can also help your team craft up the Project application and all the required supporting materials.
+After a workshop, we can spend another 1-2 hours with your team to help determine the problem statement and target market for your project.

 You must complete a project submission to be eligible for selection into the Lightning Lab GovTech programme.
-Requirements are below and in the submission form.
 You should start your application as soon as possible so we can help you along the way.